Learn how to invest in Databricks stock when the IPO arrives. Get access to select pre-IPO startups at Equitybee.

-Latest Databricks Stock IPO News
+Notable Databricks News

 Older news…

-Databricks is a data science and artificial intelligence (A.I) cloud and web-based software service.
-The company is on a mission to simplify and democratize data and AI, helping data teams solve the world’s toughest problems.
+Databricks is a data science and artificial intelligence (A.I.) cloud and web-based software service.
+The company is on a mission to simplify and democratize data and A.I., helping data teams solve the world’s toughest problems.

 Its primary product is a web-enabled Unified Data Platform that empowers data engineers at Fortune 500 companies to import massive amounts of data from existing sources, then compile the data to provide business intelligence.